That Octocat on the Wall

 That was the moment I fell in love with Github.
 I felt encouraged to collaborate on projects, that everybody could contribute something valuable.
 Only later I found out that Chris was one of the founders and the CEO of the company.

 Before Github, there was SourceForge, and I only went there to download binaries.
-Github showed me, that there was an entire community of like-minded people out there who think alike and love to work on code in their free-time.
+Github showed me, that there was an entire community of like-minded people out there, who ❤️ to work on code in their free-time.
 To me, Github is much more than a git interface; it's a social network.
 While other people browse Facebook or Instagram, I browse Github.

 After so many years, a pull-request still feels like the most personal gift anyone could give to me.